42Bastian/rmac/docs/rmac.rst

 * Labels require colons (even labels that begin in column 1).

 * Conditional assembly directives are called **if**, **else** and **endif**.
-  Devpac and vasm called these
+  Devpac and vasm call these
   **ifne**, **ifeq** (etc.), and **endc**.
 * The tilde (~) character is an operator, and back-quote (`) is an illegal character.
   AS68 permitted the tilde and back-quote characters in symbols.